dankamongmen/libnetstack/README.md

 enumeration is requested:

 ```
-// Count of interfaces in the active store.
-If iface_notrack is set, this will
+// Count of interfaces in the active store, and bytes used to represent them in
-// always return 0.
+// total.
+If iface_notrack is set, these will always return 0.
 unsigned netstack_iface_count(const struct netstack* ns);
+uint64_t netstack_iface_bytes(const netstack* ns);
 ```

 Enumeration currently always takes the form of a copy, never a share (shared